 Thank you for your interest in volunteering/interning with Step Ahead.
 There are many opportunities in which we welcome small teams of volunteers to work with us.
 However, we do not accept individual volunteers/interns- rather we ask you to recruit a friend to come and serve together with you.
 Also, volunteers must commit to stay a minimum of a month.

 Step Ahead Micro Enterprise Development (MED) was founded by John and Kim Quinley in 2002 as a ministry of YWAM Relief and Development.
-Today its a registered foundation in Thailand, and a USA 501c3 non-profit.
+Today, Step Ahead is a registered foundation in Thailand, and a USA 501c3 non-profit.
 Originally, Step Ahead MED worked with poor Thai families living in the slums of Bangkok by giving micro loans to people in order for them to start their own self-sustaining small businesses.
 These loans, usually between $100 and $200, build personal responsibility and dignity and bring about big results by opening up economic opportunities.
 This provides means for more income for food, shelter, healthcare and education for these Thai families.
-In time, Step Ahead MED grew in vision to be Step Ahead Integrated Community Development and works across Thailand- from Bangkok’s largest slum, to rural Southern and Northeastern villages- strengthening at-risk families and poor communities.
+In time, Step Ahead MED grew in vision to be Step Ahead Integrated Community Development and works across Thailand- strengthening at-risk families and poor communities.

 Volunteer opportunities at Step Ahead Bangkok include:

 • Teaching English to the Thai staff or youth

 • Giving seminars/workshops to our clients or staff (if you have background/experience in business, economics development, or leadership)